 OCD Hotline

-Obsessive-compulsive disorder (OCD) affects over 2.2 million adults in the United States, yet it’s often misunderstood and stigmatized.
+Obsessive-compulsive disorder (OCD) is more common than many people realize: about 1 in 40 adults will experience it at some point in their lives, roughly 8.2 million people in the United States, along with about 1 in 100 children and teens.
+Yet OCD is still widely misunderstood and stigmatized.
 If you’re struggling with intrusive thoughts, compulsive behaviors or ritualistic routines, you’re not alone, and support is available.

 Trusted OCD Hotlines and Resources

-For immediate, confidential support and help finding treatment, these national organizations are a reliable starting point:
+For confidential support and help finding treatment, these national organizations are a reliable starting point:

 • Mental Health Hotline.
-24-7 resource line for emotional support and help finding local providers.
+24/7 resource line for support and help finding local providers.

 Text: 741741